lukejpreston/xunit-viewer/README.md

 ## Contributing

-Here are a list of commands to get you running
+A list of available commands

 ```sh
 npm i